andrew40404/kubewatch/README.md

 **Steps:**

 - Congifure Stack- You 	will need to create a Slack bot and invite the bot to the Slack channel in which you want kubewatch to post all the notifications.
   Kubewatch uses webhooks to display notifications

 - Create a private channel and invite the bot in your channel by typing **/invite 	@name_of_your_bot** in the Slack message area

-- Create 	a kubewatch config map with the Slack token and the channel name.
-You can also modify the flags to configure kubewatch to notify on 	changes to particular types of Kubernetes resources.
+- Create a kubewatch config map with the Slack token and the channel name.You can also modify the flags to configure kubewatch to notify on 	changes to particular types of       Kubernetes resources.
 The below 	configuration only monitors pods and services

 - Create a service account for kubewatch to interact with the Kubernetes resources and assign the relevant privileges through a **ClusterRole** and a **ClusterRoleBinding**

 - Create a kubewatch deployment
 - Check if the pod is running
 - view the kubewatch container logs
 - Check the Slack channel for notifications
 - Kubewatch will now monitor the cluster and send data to the Slack channel

 The installation is done.
 Enjoy!